August 6, 2019

 So it got me thinking… where else are things named Devore (or DeVore as my family spells it) that I do not know about?

 Of course I know about DeVore, California although I’ve never been there.
 The town was a stop on historic Route 66.
-It has since been incorporated into sprawling, 81 square mile, San Bernadino.
-Much of the DeVore neighborhood was destroyed by a wildfire in 2003, with 904 homes destroyed.
+It has since been incorporated into sprawling, 81 square mile, San Bernardino.
+Much of the DeVore neighborhood was leveled by a wildfire in 2003, with 904 homes destroyed.

 But back to Devore Peak.
 Despite my extensive internet research I cannot find any ancestor or relative after whom the mountain is named although I suppose it could be the Reverend John DeVore.
 He was the first minister to establish a church north of the Columbia River in Steilacoom.
 From the Washington State History link site:

 “(Lafayette)Balch (Steilacoom’s founder) persuaded Reverend John F. DeVore (1817-1889) and his wife Jane Devore (d.
 1860) to relocate to Steilacoom in 1853.
 DeVore built a two-story Methodist Episcopal church that also served as a school and meeting hall.
 When the church bell, ordered from the East, arrived with a balance due, residents took up a collection.
 Afterward the bell became town property, used to signal emergencies and public meetings along with the call to worship.”